 You see, when we see disability as something to be “treated” (typically by “specialists”), we introduce a whole raft of problems.
-I’m not saying that medical professionals aren’t a valuable and needed part of the community… But what if we could re-vision “disability” so that what is normalized isn’t an ideal of “ableness,” but virtues like access, mutual support and interdependence.
+I’m not saying that medical professionals aren’t a valuable and needed part of the community… they certainly ARE – and we’re personally committed to helping such specialists find their place in the global mission of the church.
+But what if we could re-vision “disability” so that what is normalized isn’t an ideal of “ableness,” but virtues like access, mutual support and interdependence.
 Who among us – honestly – can get along in any neighborhood without at least occasional help and support from friends and volunteers?
 If we saw “access for all” to be “normal,” society at large would be oriented to see people with disabilities as equal members of families and communities, instead of undue burdens.

 However, as people with disabilities know all too well, their relegation to “the margin” – their being construed as “special” in a way which requires “special treatment” – represents a seemingly permanent and unresolvable fracture of and alienation from what could and should be – for them – “normal” life, “normal” interaction with one’s community and environment.